Rope made from hemp fiber.

 Credit: Dario Sabljak | Shutterstock

 The marijuana plant has many uses apart from drug use.
 A distinct variety of the Cannabis sativa plant, known as hemp, can be grown to maximize the fibers in the stalk of the plant or to maximize seed production.
-Hemp has a minimal amount — about 1 percent — of the psychotropic chemical THC.

 History of hemp

-During World War II, the lack of available abaca and jute prompted the government to start pro-hemp farming campaigns to meet the Navy's demand for rope.
+During World War II, the lack of available abaca and jute prompted the government to start pro-hemp farming campaigns, including a video called "Hemp for Victory," to meet the Navy's demand for rope.
 Hemp demand fell after WWII and government restriction on the plant resumed.

 Additional reporting by Lauren Cox, Live Science Contributor.